ISU-PAAL/DeepDFA/README.md

 git clone https://github.com/ISU-PAAL/DeepDFA
 cd DeepDFA

-# Start the Docker container with an interactive shell
+# Start the Docker container with an interactive shell; requires NVIDIA Container Toolkit to be installed.
+bash scripts/docker_run.sh # may take up to 10 minutes to download the Docker container
+# Optional: run without CUDA; this removes the requirement for NVIDIA Container Toolkit.
-bash docker_run.sh # may take up to 10 minutes to download the Docker container
+bash scripts/docker_run_cpu.sh # may take up to 10 minutes to download the Docker container

 # Now inside the Docker container shell